betaflight/betaflight.com/docs/development/Dshot.md

 It should of course be noted that DShot is not the absolute most efficient protocol for representing bit values in a serial stream, but the reason for the approach taken rather than other options is to ensure accuracy in the very noisy environment found on a multi-rotor.
 That said it is certainly no slouch.
 It takes it to the current crop, with DSHOT600 being a mere 1 microsecond slower than Multishot at full throttle.
 Even DSHOT150 is on a par with Oneshot42.
 The following graph represents the full throttle timing of the current protocols:

-DShot has no real concept of minimum and maximum durations for timing, it is a digital protocol afterall.
+DShot has no real concept of minimum and maximum durations for timing, it is a digital protocol after all.
 A disarmed throttle value of 0 takes the same amount of time to communicate as a full throttle value.

 ### Will my ESCs or flight controller be supported?